Asterki/Zappit/README.md

 ```bash
   npm run start
 ```
-Remember you have to configure all the enviroment variables needed
+Remember you have to configure all the environment variables needed

 <br />

-## Enviroment Variables
+## Environment Variables

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |